aws-powertools/powertools-lambda-python/docs/quickstart.md

 ### Run your code
 At each point, you have two ways to run your code.
 Locally and within your AWS account.
 Given that we use SAM, the two methods are just as simple.
 #### Local test
-SAM allows you to execute a server-less application locally.
+SAM allows you to execute a serverless application locally.
 Perform the next command in a shell.
 ```bash
 > sam build && sam local start-api
 ...